ericnx/canvas-to-googletasks/README.md

-# Canvas Assignments to Google Tasks
+# Canvas to Google Tasks

 ## Automatically exports Canvas assignments over to Google Calendar as new tasks.